slpardes/Data-Admin-Concepts-Db-Mgmt/README.md

 # Database	Administration	and	Database	Management	Concepts

-Definition, development, and management of databases for information systems.
-Data analysis techniques, data modeling, and schema design.
-Query languages and search specifications.
-Overview of file organization for databases.
-Data administration concepts and skills.
+The scope of this course included the development and management of databases for information systems.
+It encompasses data analysis techniques, data modeling, and schema design.

 The cummulative final project for this course was to design	and	implement	a	database	to	solve	a	data	management	problem.
 I chose 	to design, implement, and manipulate a database for a fictional travel agency, Borten Overseas.